COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Jul" >}}

+* Our paper on "Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning" has been accepted to IEEE Trans. on Cybernetics.
+Congratulations to Huang!
+The initial idea can be extended to a wide range of other scenarios, even beyond the Bayesian optimization niche. <i class='fa fa-calendar' style='font-size:19px'></i> July 25

+* Our paper on "A many-objective evolutionary algorithm based on interaction force and hybrid optimization mechanism" has been accepted to Swarm and Evolutionary Computation.
+Congratulations to Lei! <i class='fa fa-calendar' style='font-size:19px'></i> July 20

 * I have been officially promoted to a senior academic position, Readership (i.e., Associate Professor++) in the UK system.
 Appreciate to the great work done by my group and support from my collaborators and mentors.
 Look forward to the next level promotion soon. <i class='fa fa-calendar' style='font-size:19px'></i> July 16

 * Our paper on "TransOPT: Transfer Optimization System for Black-box Optimization" has been accepted to [CIKM 2024](https://cikm2024.org/) Demo Track.
 Congratulations to Peili!
 Very nice piece of initial work on a system for studying and developing transfer learning methods for black-box optimization. <i class='fa fa-calendar' style='font-size:19px'></i> July 16